eladnava/chrome-visualizer/Installation/README.txt

 # Installation

 1. Copy the ChromeVisualizer directory to C:\Program Files\
-2. Open the Visual Studio directory, and open the relevant sub-folder depending on your Visual Studio version.
-Ffollow the README.txt inside.
+2. Open the relevant Visual Studio sub-folder depending on your Visual Studio version.
+Follow the README.txt inside.